-Another heat forecasting tool is now available, produced by the U.S. National Weather Service, that can provide additional insight into near future temperatures in the Southwest U.S. HeatRisk is an experimental forecasting tool that visualizes heat risk potential one-week in advance (Figure 12).
+A new heat forecasting tool produced by the U.S. National Weather Service provides additional insight into near future temperatures.
+HeatRisk is an experimental forecasting tool that visualizes heat risk potential one-week in advance (Figure 11).
 It is designed to provide guidance to decision makers and heat-sensitive populations (such as outdoor workers and those with young children) on when to take action in preparation of a heat event.
-The map is portrayed on a color scale, with each color category representing a different population that is at risk.
+Each color category shown in the map represents a different population that is at risk.
 For example, yellow is a low-level of risk and means that those who are extremely sensitive to heat should take action to prevent illness.
-When the highest level (magenta) is forecasted, the entire population is at risk due to long-duration heat with little to no relief overnight.
+When the highest level (magenta) is forecasted, the entire population is at risk, due to long-duration heat with little to no relief overnight.
 HeatRisk can be accessed from the National Weather Service page for most cities (https://www.wrh.noaa.gov/wrh/heatrisk/?wfo=epz).

-Figure 12 (above): Screenshot of NWS HeatRisk for Sunday, June 3.
+Figure 11 (right): Screenshot of NWS HeatRisk for July 4.
 The table (right) describes the meaning of each color.

 Extreme heat causes the most deaths in the U.S. of any weather-related disaster.
 During this time of year in the Southwest U.S. and northern Mexico, prior to the start of the North American monsoon, it is particularly important to be prepared for the unrelenting heat.
 Populations at increased risk of heat-related illness include children, pregnant women, elderly, those taking medications, those working outdoors, those with disabilities, those without adequate cooling, and the socially isolated.
 Be sure to check on loved ones and neighbors and call 911 if anyone is experiencing symptoms of heat stroke (e.g., headache, fast pulse, confusion, nausea, loss of consciousness).
 For more information on vulnerable populations, the symptoms of heat-related illness, and what to do to prepare, visit the CDC extreme heat webpage (en Espanol: https://www.cdc.gov/es/disasters/extremeheat/index.html).